 Interesting Fact: The bright colored coats you would see people wearing on the floor would assist in the identification of specific traders or the exchange members for whom they work.
 The standard red was given to traders (also called locals) and brokers on the floor, but many opted for their own distinct jacket designs worn by their entire group.

-I can still remember when I first stepped foot on the floor of the Chicago Board of Trade in 1998.
-I was a junior in high school and the experience for me was absolutely electrifying, and ultimately would set me on a path for my entire professional life.
+I can still remember when I first stepped foot on the floor of the Chicago Board of Trade in 2002.
+I was a junior in college and the experience for me was absolutely electrifying.
+Ultimately it would set me on a path for my entire professional life.

 In order to be a successful trader in the pits you had to be an expert at reading the crowd and the moves of the larger players, all while keeping your cool and managing your emotions in a very chaotic environment.